As the market leader, Krones is in an excellent position to benefit from industry growth

 In order to improve profitability, Krones will strengthen its global presence.
 In the future, more procurement, engineering, and parts of production will take place in the regions in which our customers operate their plants.
 That will enable us to deliver regionally-adapted products to the emerging markets at competitive prices.

 Short response times are essential to the success of any service business.
 That is why we are continually moving closer to our customers and increasingly deploying local staff to carry out LCS projects.
 Key spare parts are kept on hand at regional warehouses.
-Seven Centers at strategically important locations serve as bases for our international service activities.
+Fifteen Centers at strategically important locations serve as bases for our international service activities.
 Each of these service hubs is responsible for a set of countries and branch offices.

 Large installed base as the foundation for stable service revenue